HOStudioApps/HO-ClipTrace/README.md

 ## ⬇️ Download

-The app can be used for **30 minutes per session** without a license.
+You can try the app for **30 minutes without a license**.

+Restarting the app starts a new trial session.

-A lifetime license removes the session limit.
+A lifetime license removes this time limit.

 [Download the latest version](https://github.com/HOStudioApps/HO-ClipTrace/releases/latest)